 - Were almost three times as likely to create jobs over the previous year

-Having your own website gives your complete control over your messaging; unaffected when social platforms change their algorithms or eliminate features.
+Having your own website gives you complete control over your messaging; unaffected when social platforms change their algorithms or eliminate features.
 Thus, having your own website offers many advantages, including the control you have and your ability to communicate and sell on the same platform.

 The key to operating an effective website is creating valuable content on a consistent basis — I normally create blog posts about 5X a week and there’s evidence that your performance improves dramatically the more frequently you publish valuable content.
-See below for the results of a study.
+See below for the results of the study.

 Building a website